moduware/webview-tile-boilerplate/WEBVIEW-TILE-INSTALL-INSTRUCTIONS.md

 8. After restarting and opening Moduware app, connect to Moduware Modpack device via bluetooth.

-9. When you are connected to Moduware Modpack, Press edit button (pencil icon) on the upper left and select the modules (Tempreture or LED tile depending on what you put on the `modules` field when you edited the manifest.json file).
-You will see the list of tiles available to use for that particular module.
+9. When you are connected to Moduware Modpack, Press edit button (pencil icon) on the upper left and select the module (Tempreture or LED tile depending on what you want to check).
+You will then see the list of available tiles to use for that particular module.
 Select the one on the list that says **"name" DEV** where "name" is the same as the `name` field inside your manifest.json file.

-10. You should see "I'm Your Tile Template" on your phone screen.
+10. You should see "I'm Your Tile Template" on your phone screen when everything works!

 [select_phone_itunes]:images/select_phone_in_itunes.png
 [itunes_drag_and_drop]:images/itunes_drag_and_drop.png